saeculumx/firebaseHosting/README.md

-Please visit our [Project Website](www.century.dev/) for more information
+Please visit our Website for more information: www.centuryx.dev
 **Semester 6 Project**
 >**Created By**
 >Huiyu Xie